zzjrabbit/marlin/book/verilog/dpi.md

 > [!NOTE]
 > This tutorial is aimed at Unix-like systems like macOS, Linux, and WSL.

-In this tutorial, we'll explore how to use Marlin to call Rust functions from Verilog.
-Learn more about [DPI in general here](https://verilator.org/guide/latest/connecting.html#direct-programming-interface-dpi).
-You can find the full source code for this tutorial [here](../examples/verilog-project/) (in the `dpi_tutorial.rs` file).
+In this tutorial, we'll setup a SystemVerilog project and test our code with Marlin.
+You can find the full source code for this tutorial [here](https://github.com/ethanuppal/marlin/tree/main/examples/verilog-project) (see in particular the `dpi_tutorial.rs` file).

-I'll be assuming you've read the [tutorial on testing Verilog projects](./testing_verilog.md); if not, read that first and come back.
+I'll be assuming you've read the [tutorial on testing Verilog projects](./quickstart.md); if not, read that first and come back.
 In particular, I won't be reexplaining things I discussed in that tutorial, although I will still walk through the entire setup.

-## Part 1: The Basics
+## Part 1: Setup

 Let's call our project "tutorial-project" (you are free to call it however you like):